Ohio Home Buying • Cincinnati Real Estate • 2026 Guide

 • Can I build a fence?

-• Can I park a camper/boat?
+• Can I park a camper or boat?

-• Are rentals allowed (now or later)?
+• Are rentals allowed now or later?

-• Any age restrictions?
+• Are there age restrictions?

-• Who does lawn/snow maintenance?
+• Who handles lawn and snow maintenance?

-• What are dues and special assessments?
+• What are the dues and special assessments?

-Inclusions, Exclusions & Personal Property
+Inclusions, Exclusions, and Personal Property

-This is where buyers get burned, fast.
+This is where buyers get burned fast.

 Simple rule: If it matters to you, put it in writing.

-Closing Timeline & Post-Occupancy
+Closing Timeline and Post-Occupancy

-A “typical” closing timeline can be around 30 days, but real life varies.
+A typical closing timeline can be around 30 days, but real life varies.

 If a seller asks for post-occupancy, think like a CEO:

-• What’s the rent/payment for those days?
+• What is the rent or payment for those days?

 • Who pays utilities?